-This announcement provides information regarding eligibility criteria for applicants and projects, and the application forms and instructions needed to apply for an award.
+To be competitive, applications must meet all program requirements, be of high quality, and satisfy the 25% match requirement.
+All applications will undergo review according to merit and customary evaluation procedures.
+This announcement provides information regarding the eligibility criteria for applicants and projects, details on match funding, and the application forms and instructions needed to apply for an award.